MarkVincent7/loads-of-love-scheduler/replit.md

 - Added automatic waitlist promotion when confirmed registrations are deleted
 - Updated backend routes to separate cancel vs delete operations
 - Identified MailerSend trial account limitations (quota reached, can only send to verified addresses)
-- Switched email system from MailerSend to MailerLite
+- Switched email system from MailerSend to MailerLite, then to SendGrid
 - Updated email configuration to use info@ChristsLovingHands.org domain
+- Implemented SendGrid integration with professional email templates
-- Email system ready for activation once MailerLite domain verification is complete
+- Email system ready for immediate transactional email sending

 **July 24, 2025**
 - Fixed registration display issue in admin dashboard